-No interview should take place without the presence of an appropriate person, which might be parent/carer, teacher, social worker or some other appropriate person who has the confidence of, or the ability to relate to the student concerned.
+No interview should take place without the presence of an appropriate person, which might be parent/carer, teacher, social worker or some other appropriate person who has the confidence of, or the ability to relate to the child concerned.

-The interviewer should have regard to the age and maturity of the student concerned and any special needs that the student may have.
+The interviewer should have regard to the age and maturity of the child concerned and any special needs that the child may have.

-Comprehensive notes of the discussions should be made, taking care to record the timing, setting and people present as well as what was said by the student and anybody else present (particularly actual questions asked of the student).
-This should include a note of the demeanour of the student and anything else that might be relevant.
+Comprehensive notes of the discussions should be made, taking care to record the timing, setting and people present as well as what was said by the child and anybody else present (particularly actual questions asked of the child).
+This should include a note of the demeanour of the child and anything else that might be relevant.